JustWhit3/key-manager/README.md

 ## How passwords are protected

 A login system is applied to the app and a new password setup is required during the first app run.
 The inserted user password is encrypted using the [AES (Advanced Encryption Standard)](https://it.wikipedia.org/wiki/Advanced_Encryption_Standard#:~:text=In%20crittografia%2C%20l'Advanced%20Encryption,degli%20Stati%20Uniti%20d'America.) method through the [crypto++](https://github.com/abdes/cryptopp-cmake) library and a generated random key of lenght 100 alpha-numerical characters is used for encryption and decryption operations.
-The encrypted password and the key are then saved into a configuration file `~/.key-manager_files/.key`.
+The encrypted password and the key are then saved into a configuration file hidden in the system.

 At every login the user password is required and it is verified the matching among it and the user password of the configuration file, which for this occasion is decrypted using the previously mentioned algorithm and the saved key.